 + Selling milk and patriotism in Hong Kong

 There is a faint whiff of cheesiness to the whole production.
 Mainland companies have yet to master the art of advertising, and in a city where Ralph Lauren, Bang Olufsen and Apple compete for consumers' attention, they are bound to lag in the cool-looking ad stakes.
-(There is also, of course, a limit to the inherent sexiness of milk.)
+(There is also, of course, a limit to the inherent sexiness of milk.)+ Different kind of outdoor poster.
+Flashes as you drive past.
+Might be a bit distracting. (hat tip Dab.)

 What makes Mengniu's subway campaign eye-catching, however, is not its unsophisticated air but its overt appeal to Hong Kongers' sense of patriotism.
 "Mengniu Milk," the ad proclaims in bold Chinese characters, "Strong Chinese People."
 The astronaut motif is clearly an attempt to cash in on the fame of Yang Liwei, the astronaut who triggered a nationwide patriotic frenzy last October when he became China's first man in space.
 Just in case one misses the association, the ad proudly declares Mengniu to be the "special milk for China's astronauts."